MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServicePhoneNumberNotAllowedInAdTitle

 **Description**
-Phone numbers are not allowed in the *Title* element of a mobile ad.
+Phone numbers are not allowed in the title of a mobile ad.

 ***